 How Insulin Works

 People with diabetes have lower levels of insulin, so they end up having much higher blood sugar levels.
 They don’t have enough insulin to move the sugars into the cells.
-Lots of people who don’t have diabetes but are overweight or have a family history or other predisposing factors, may have an insulin resistance.
+Lots of people who don’t have diabetes but are overweight or have a family history or other predisposing factors may have insulin resistance.